-Some folks just can't make any extra payments.
-Remember that most mortgage contracts will allow you to pay extra on your principal at any time.
-Any time you get some extra cash, you can use this provision to pay an additional one-time payment toward your principal.
-Here's an example: five years after buying your home, you get a very large tax refund,a large legacy, or a non-taxable cash gift; , paying several thousand dollars into your mortgage principal can significantly shorten the repayment period of your loan and save a huge amount on mortgage interest over the duration of the loan.
-Unless the loan is quite large, even small amounts applied early can yield huge benefits over the duration of the loan.
+It may not be possible for you to pay extra every month or even every year.
+Keep in mind that almost all mortgages will permit you to make additional payments to your principal at any time.
+Any time you get some extra cash, you can use this provision to pay an additional one-time payment on your mortgage principal.
+For example: a few years after moving into your home, you receive a huge tax refund,a large inheritance, or a non-taxable cash gift; , investing several thousand dollars into your home's principal can shorten the repayment period of your loan and save a huge amount on interest over the duration of the mortgage loan.
+For most loans, even a modest amount, paid early in the loan period, could offer huge savings in interest and in the length of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.